Kitemanul/efficientsam3/README.md

 - [ ] **ONNX/CoreML Export**: Export models to ONNX and CoreML formats for cross-platform deployment
 - [ ] **Web Demo**: Interactive web demonstration for real-time concept segmentation and tracking

 ---

+## Call for Pull Requests
+The idea for this repository originated from my work on SAM2 at Amazon, particularly as part of the research described in [this paper](https://ieeexplore.ieee.org/abstract/document/11084428).
+Since company policy, I cannot share the codebase.
+This year I am super excited to work on making SAM3 more efficient and accessible to the community.

+We welcome contributions to EfficientSAM3!
+Please feel free to submit pull requests to improve the codebase, add new features, or fix bugs.
+Particularly, we are looking for:
+- Efficient MedSAM3 integration (see [MedSAM2 by Bo Wang Lab](https://github.com/bowang-lab/MedSAM2))
+- A Gradio demo (e.g. [EfficientTAM on Hugging Face Spaces](https://huggingface.co/spaces/yunyangx/EfficientTAM))
+- A web demo deployed with Vercel (e.g. [Segment Anything Web UI](https://segment-anything-webui.vercel.app/))
+- Annotation tools, such as [X-AnyLabeling](https://github.com/CVHub520/X-AnyLabeling) and [AnyLabeling](https://github.com/vietanhdev/anylabeling)
+- An iOS or Android app (e.g. [Cutcha Photo on the App Store](https://apps.apple.com/us/app/cutcha-photo/id6478521132))
+- An NVCC-based desktop application
+- Anything else that you think is cool!
+---